Activate Tableau Server Using the Authorization-To-Run (ATR) Service

 Set or change the Server ATR duration

 When using Server authorization-to-run (ATR) to activate Tableau Server, you can change the ATR duration and use a setting different than the default of 432000 seconds (5 days).
-The ATR duration is the length of time that Tableau Server is authorized to run and will refresh while Tableau Services Manager (TSM) processes are up, requiring no new activation until the key(s) have reached their expiration date.
 If you're creating a test server or virtual machine (VM) that will have a short lifespan, you might want to shorten the ATR duration.
 Similarly, if you have a server that you plan to keep for a long time, you might want to lengthen the ATR duration.

 To change the ATR duration, you use the